featureform/featureform/docs/quickstart-gcp.md

 ```

 ## Step 2: Create GCP Services
+We'll start BigQuery, Firestore, and Google Kubernetes Engine (GKE).
+(Specific services can be enabled/disabled as needed)

 1. Run ``cd gcp_services``
 2. Run ``gcloud auth application-default login`` to give Terraform access to GCP
 3. Update the `project_id` variable in`terraform.auto.tfvars` file and if you want create Firestore and BigQuery instances.